cog-data/Scybernethics/README.md

 # Scybernethics - Toward a Second Order Rationality²
 A repository of Scybernethics related files (texts, schemas, social media archives, LLMs interactions, etc).
+Please bear in mind that these formalizations are my personal enactions and that their intended use is not normative but suggestive and heuristical.
+They are aimed at easing your meaning-making and self-transformative observational practices.
+Patience and initial suspension of judgement are key.

 ## Texts